MHoutput/LaserCooling/readme.txt

 pip install PyInstaller
 pyinstaller LaserCooling_addfiles.spec

+The resulting executable can be found in the dist/ folder.

 Feel free to modify or distribute this applet at will, as long as you do not remove the credits below.